Vietnam PMI February 2026 – manufacturing purchasing managers index

-• Marked falls in output and new orders.
+• Demand improvements support sharper rises in output and new orders.

 Cimigo Vietnam market research has collected the Vietnam PMI – manufacturing purchasing managers index since 2013.
 S&P Global compiles the Vietnam PMI S&P Global from responses to monthly questionnaires sent to purchasing managers in a panel of around 400 manufacturers.